ebtownsend/Week4ChallengeNBS/README.md

 ## How I expected the challenge to go?

-I expected the challenge to be difficult as there is a lot of functionality and nuances with leading zeros, displaying and storing.
+I expected the challenge to be difficult as there is a lot of functionality and nuances with leading zeros, displaying and storing input values.

 ## What Went Well?